Soundtrap/Spotify

 03

-Facilitating feedback and alignment by enabling commenting between collaborators.
+Enabling feedback by allowing comments between collaborators.

 Outcomes